Anemia of Inflammation - Medical Condition

 The following are examples of conditions that can cause anemia of inflammation:

 There is generally a chronic illness or infection present that causes anemia of inflammation, so the symptoms you may experience will vary.
 The primary condition causing the anemia will have its own set of symptoms.
-Symptoms of the anemia may include pale skin, lack of energy, fatigue, headache, lethargy (a feeling of “laziness”), shortness of breath during exercise, and dizziness.
+Symptoms of the anemia may include pale skin, lack of energy, fatigue, headache, lethargy (a feeling of "laziness"), shortness of breath during exercise, and light-headedness.

 Since anemia of inflammation is a secondary condition resulting from a primary disease, its treatment is often overlooked.